MarcialRosales/spring-cloud-workshop/readme.md

 <a href="docs/SpringCloudConfigSlides.pdf">Slides</a>

+Very interesting talk about extending Configuration server <a href="https://www.infoq.com/presentations/config-server-security">Implementing Config Server and Extending It</a>

 ### Additional comments
 - We can store our credentials encrypted in the repo and Spring Config Server will decrypt them before delivering them to the client.